 You are a whiz on the computer, but you also like business.
 You created your own website for your babysitting or lawn-mowing service in high school and showed your parents how to protect their accounts online.
 Sound like you?
 Then you might be perfect for the information technology sector, which includes database networking, information security, and online marketing as some of the major focus areas.

 Companies aspiring to maintain consumer confidence in a struggling economy are spending more on information technology to expand their global reach.
 Increasing demand for specialists in the information technology field means graduates in this major will have plenty of career opportunities.
 The U.S. Bureau of Labor Statistics predicts that information technology professionals with complementary expertise in business and communications will have the most promising career opportunities.

-The Bachelor of Science in Information Technology combines traditional computer science courses with knowledge of business management and financial practices.
+The Bachelor of Science in Information Technology combines traditional computer science courses with knowledge of business management and financial and analytics practices.
 This integrated curriculum teaches you the range of skills that are essential to success in all careers.